 Learn more about International Walk to School Day and Bike to School Day

 Active Routes to School Resources

 North Carolina Safe Routes to School Handbook — Safe routes to school programs are community-based efforts to increase safe walking and biking for K-8 students.
 This handbook presents a menu of options based on what’s been shown to increase the number of students who walk and bicycle and how often they do it.
 The Safe Routes to School activities described in this handbook described in this handbook can help foster lifelong safe walking and bicycling skills, health and school-community engagement.

 Stepping Into What’s Next: How Before-School Walking Programs Can Help Students Get to School On-Time and Ready to Learn — This guide gives an overview of the value of providing elementary and middle school students with opportunities for walking and biking, including the possibilities for improving attendance and academic achievement.
 It features examples of five before-school walking programs at schools around North Carolina.

 Evaluation Reports for the Active Routes to School Program

-A new evaluation summary provides outcomes to date for the Active Routes to School Project.
-The summary provides an overview of how the Active Routes to School Project is meeting its goal to increase the number of North Carolina elementary and middle school students that safely walk to school.
-A companion document title, “Promising Results from the Interim Evaluation of the Active Routes to School Project,” highlights how practitioners can apply the results from the interim report to their own efforts to support walking and biking.
+An evaluation summary is available for each year of the Active Routes to School project.
+Each summary reports provide an overview of how much progress the Active Routes to School Project made that year toward meeting its goal to increase the number of North Carolina elementary and middle school students that safely walk or bike to, from and at school.